tunstek/AI_Assignment_2/README.md

 ```

 ### Details
-Both algorithms are evaluated using
+Both algorithms are evaluated using the "PongDeterministic-v4" gym environment